 All investigators, advisors and research team personnel (staff, students, and volunteers) who participate in the design and/or the conduct of human subjects research (including exempt research) must be appropriately trained in the protection of human subjects.
-Note that persons participating in the research who will not have any contact with human participants or identifiable data are not required to take this training.
+Note that external evaluators, consultants or transcriptionist who are involved research, but will not have any contact with human participants or identifiable data, are not required to take this training.

-All personnel must complete the below highlighted modules before the IRB provides approval.
-UMBC uses one source of training.
+Research personnel must complete the below required modules before the IRB provides approval.
+Personnel may also choose to supplemental coursework in each module specific to research project needs.
+Training module descriptions are available here.
 Follow instructions below.
-For more information, general UMBC human subjects use information can be found on the UMBC IRB Page.
-UMBC may accept evidence of training (e.g. certificate of completion) from another institution.
-Please forward these documents to firstname.lastname@example.org for review.
+UMBC may accept evidence of training (e.g. certificate of completion) from another institution (see below).
+Upload Please forward these documents to email@example.com for review.

-CITI offers Responsible Conduct of Research (RCR) Courses in various disciplines including Biomedical Sciences, Engineering, Humanities, Physical Sciences, Social, Behavioral, and Education.
+CITI offers Responsible Conduct of Research (RCR) Courses.
 While useful to inform on the aspects of RCR, these courses do not provide info the IRB requires to fully inform investigators of the ethics and procedures of conducting human subjects research.
 These RCR modules cannot be substituted for the below training courses.
-Please be sure to register for the appropriate training module.
+Please be sure IRB training modules are only listed in the protocol application.

 Questions or issues regarding training?
 Click this link: Research compliance feedback and reporting research concerns.